 Upload your supporting documentation

-If the applicant indicates the application will be signed by their legal representative, they will be taken to the Upload your supporting document screen (Figure 38).
-Using the “Upload document” button, applicants can upload a PDF, JPEG, or PNG with a maximum file size of 10 MB.
+If the applicant indicates the application will be signed by their legal representative, they will be taken to the Upload your supporting document screen (Figure 36).
+Using the “Upload file” button, applicants can upload a PDF, JPEG, or PNG with a maximum file size of 10 MB.

-Figure 38.
+Figure 36.
 Uploading legal representative documentation.